 According to Jung, central to the divine drama is God’s struggle to become conscious.
 In Answer to Job (CW 11), the Book of Job is interpreted from this premise.
 God needs man, here represented by Job, to attain greater consciousness.
-The moral ambivalence and irrationality of the Godhead is a function of his unconsciousness, which the encounter with Job served to palliate.
+The moral ambivalence and irrationality of the Godhead comes from his unconsciousness, which the encounter with Job served to palliate.
 Thus, he analyses the Godhead as if it were a human ego, capable of projecting his shadow on Job.
 Jahve suspects Job of being unfaithful.
-However, in Jung’s understanding, this is a projection of guilt, since Jahve already has it in his heart to sever the covenant with Israel in the new Christian revelation.
+However, in Jung’s understanding, this is a projection of guilt, since Jahve already has it in his heart to sever the covenant with Israel, in the new Christian revelation.

 What underlies Jahve’s wish to “regenerate” himself, by means of the incarnation, is the realization that his own creature — homo sapiens — has surpassed him on a moral plane.
 Allegedly, Jahve came to realize that Job, in their mutual encounter, came off as the moral victor.
-Thus, Jung comes to the conclusion that “[the] real reason for God’s becoming man is to be sought in his encounter with Job” (Jung, 1979, p.55).
-By incarnating as the Christ he would himself experience the suffering that he has caused his faithful servant, resulting in an advancement of the moral awareness in the Godhead.
-Jung performs a psychoanalysis of Jahve as if he were a mere human ego with a neurotic problem, in Jahve’s case ambivalency and dictatorialness due to moral unconsciousness.
-This, however, violates the psychological axiom that the archetype (in this case the Self) is not to be understood as a humanlike ego but rather as an abstraction that serves to express the difficulties and dangers that we typically encounter in life.
-Jung here makes a personalistic interpretation on Freudian lines.
+Thus, Jung comes to the conclusion that “[the] real reason for God’s becoming man is to be sought in his encounter with Job” (Jung, 1979, p.
+55).
+The incarnation allows the Godhead to experience the suffering caused to his faithful servant, resulting in an advancement of the moral awareness in the Godhead.
+Jung performs a psychoanalysis of Jahve, as if he were a mere human ego with a neurotic problem; in Jahve’s case ambivalency and dictatorialness due to moral unconsciousness.
+This, however, violates the psychological axiom that the archetype (in this case the Self) is not to be understood as a humanlike ego.
+Rather, it is an abstraction that serves to express the difficulties and dangers that we typically encounter in life.
+Jung here makes a personalistic interpretation, on Freudian lines.
 However, when the archetype is subjected to a projection of ego psychology, it typically results in the dissolution of the very healing element of the archetypal narrative (cf. Winther, 2009, here).

-The narrative revolves around the theodicé problem, namely why the righteous must suffer.
+The narrative revolves around the theodicé problem; why the righteous must suffer.
 Jung’s take on this is that God uses Job as a factor in his inner psychological development, pushed by a current toward higher consciousness.
 Job serves as a springboard for God, as it were.
-Job, however, is a mere legendary figure who should not be viewed as a real person in the same sense as Jesus of Nazareth.
+As a matter of fact, Job is a mere legendary figure, who should not be viewed as a real person in the same sense as Jesus of Nazareth.
 Job was at the time a legendary name, like Noah.
-He was known as a man of antiquity renowned for his righteousness.
+He was known as a man of antiquity, renowned for his righteousness.
 This is the reason why the author uses the name of Job for his narrative.
 Ezekiel alludes to him, too.
 Accordingly, the author sets his story outside Israel, in southern Edom or northern Arabia.
 Thus, there is no connection, in the story, to the epoch in Israel that preceded God’s incarnation.
 Moreover, Jung gives expression to a surprising naiveté when he says that “the real reason for God’s becoming man is to be sought in his encounter with Job”.
 In fact, such an encounter never took place, since the Book of Job is a short story written by some talented novelists (the Elihu speeches are generally regarded as a later addition — cf. Wikipedia, here).

 Jung’s therapeutic view of the divine drama, in terms of the psychology of integration, leads us in the wrong direction.
 In his terms, the remedy consists in the conscious integration of divine mind swamped in unconsciousness.
 This would also be the impetus behind the incarnation.
 In fact, it’s the reverse: the sufferings of the Man of Sorrows has its background in the one-sided direction of libido, towards integration, worldly insight, and ever more opulence.
 It appears, judging from the end of the book, that Job’s great sacrifice has had a wholesome effect on Jahve.
 He has truly recovered.
 The Lord dares Job to wield his powers, should he be capable of it: